• Search

 What happens at the end of The Pianist?

-Szpilman returns to Polish Radio after the war and performed Chopin’s “Grande Polonaise Brillante” in front of a vast and famous audience.
+Szpilman returned to Polish Radio after the war and performed Chopin’s “Grande Polonaise Brillante” in front of a vast and famous audience.
 It is known that Szpilman died on July 6, 2000, at the age of 88.
 Also, in the textual epilogue, it says that Hosenfeld died in 1952 while still in Soviet captivity.

 the pianist movie review